aroberge/reeborg-world-creation/following-a-path.md

 # Following a path

-In this section, I consider a very simple example which requires the student to have Reeborg following a predefined path to reach its home.
+In this section, I consider a very simple example which requires the student to have Reeborg follow a predefined path to reach its home.
 The end goal is to come up with code \(in the **Pre** and **Post** editors\) which can verify that the correct solution has been found.
 I am using this simple example to explore some of the issues one needs to consider when designing a custom goal based on the perceived capabilities of the students.

 ![](/assets/easy_path.png)